trendmanagement/SubstituteOfCQGLibrary/README.md

 ### PREREQUISITES ###

-1. CQG Integrated Client must be installed on the machine where data collector runs.
+1. CQG Integrated Client must be installed on the machine where data collector is built or launched.
 It's necessary to download and install file "16x14880_NET_b1.exe" from [this](ftp://ftp.cqg.com/CQGIC/) FTP server.

 2. MongoDB Server must be installed and set up on the machine where data collector runs.
 You can download and install the community version from [this](https://www.mongodb.com/download-center?jmp=nav#community) site.
 After the installation, you need to configure a windows service for MongoDB according to [these](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/#configure-a-windows-service-for-mongodb-community-edition) instructions.